FilipRuman/pages/src/content/docs/parser/basic_parser.md

 Than we will be able to turn those expressions easily into whatever we need- assembly, code in other language, etc.

-## Core definitions:

-### Binding power -> bp
-This is a value that will be assigned per token type, it's a core part of a Prat parser.
+## Core definitions, it's a core part of a Prat parser.

 :::note[Example usage of binding power in code]
 ``` rust